syayi/numaflow/README.md

 - Kubernetes-native: If you know Kubernetes, you already know how to use Numaflow.
 - Language agnostic: Use your favorite programming language.
 - Auto-scaling with back-pressure: Each vertex automatically scales from zero to whatever is needed.
-- Ready-to-use sources/sinks: Kafka, Pulsar, HTTP, and more.
+- Ready-to-use integrations: Kafka, Pulsar, HTTP, and more.
 Easy to write custom sources and sinks.
 - Exactly-Once semantics: No input element is duplicated or lost even as pods are rescheduled or restarted.

 ## Data Integrity Guarantees